euro-cordex/cmor-check/README.md

 More required features are:

 * Evaluate regular expressions from CV and check if attribute values match, e.g., `variant_label`, etc...
+(I'm no expert in regular expression, basically have the [same questions](https://github.com/PCMDI/cmip6-cmor-tables/issues/281))
 * Evaluate data variable attributes and check data for consistency (`valid_min`, `valid_max`, `units`, etc...)

 ## API